mirovit/ionic-platform-sdk/README.md

 This package uses a fluent syntax, so it is very easy to read and understand the underlying code.

-## What you can use

-Currently only the `users` endpoint is ready.
-The other will be coming soon : )

 ```php
 <?php